Monetarist vs Keynesian Revised

 Cut red tape and taxes

-Invest in tech and infrastructure
+Invest in technology and infrastructure

 These shift the LRAS outwards - growing the economy without inflation.

-Example?
-Singapore.
+IB Economics Real-life example: Singapore.
 Rather than throwing money at recessions, it focuses on training programmes, low taxes, and innovation incentives.
 The result?
 High growth, low inflation, and strong productivity.

 So...
 Who’s Right?